GoldenArmor/HostileKingdom/README.md

 # The Golden Armor Company™

-This little enterprise made by three videogame students belongs to the Superior Schoool of Comunication, Image & Sound CEV.
+This little enterprise made by four videogame students belongs to the Superior Schoool of Comunication, Image & Sound CEV.
 The project is ambitious, although it's a school subject.

 ## Contact Information